Skip to main content

 Breaking the Cycle: Understanding and Treating Dual Diagnosis

 An individual with dual diagnosis presents with two separate but interrelated diagnoses – the combination of a psychiatric diagnosis and a substance abuse diagnosis.
 Trying to manage just one of these conditions can be extremely stressful.
 Add to this the mix of multiple symptoms that overlap and mask the ability to make a proper diagnosis, and you're left with an extremely complex challenge just to find the right treatment.
 It is critically important that both disorders be treated simultaneously to achieve the best possible outcome.
 Thus a dual diagnosis treatment should be sought.
-Dual Diagnosis Dual diagnosis is a term that is used when referring to someone who is not only suffering from a substance abuse issue but also has a mental health problem such as depression , anxiety , bipolar disorder , schizophrenia , etc. How to Deal with Dual Diagnosis In many cases, the substance abuse might have occurred as a result of an attempt to self-medicate.
-For example, a person with de
+Dual Diagnosis Dual diagnosis is a term that is used when referring to someone who is not only suffering from a substance abuse issue (addiction) but also has a mental health problem such as depression , anxiety , bipolar disorder , schizophrenia , etc. How to Deal with Dual Diagnosis Dual diagnosis can develop into a vicious cycle.
+People with mental health issues, like depression, may turn to subs

 What is Imposter Syndrome and How Can You Combat It